HL7/CardX-HTN-MNG/input/pagecontent/SMBP-Protocol-Examples.md

 # Self Measured Blood Pressure Background

 - Defined as the the regular measurement of blood pressure by the patient outside the clinical setting, either at home or elsewhere
-- Helps people with --Hypertension-- lower their blood pressure
+- Helps people with hypertension lower their blood pressure

 ## Self Measured Blood Pressure Protocol

-- The --recomended-- monitoring schedule is:
+- The recomended monitoring schedule is:
-  - --4-- BP readings per day
+  - 4 BP readings per day
   - 2 BP readings in the morning
   - 2 BP readings in the evening
   - Minimum of 3 days in a row
-  - Recomendation of --7-- days in a row
+  - Recomendation of 7 days in a row

 ### Sample Data for a Week of SMBP Remote Patient Monitoring